 Prof Gordon returned to the Imperial AHSC in November 2007, and was a recipient of a Clinician Scientist Fellowship award from the National Institute for Health Research (NIHR) and is currently an NIHR Research Professor investigating Precision Medicine in Sepsis.

-His research is focused on clinical and translational studies in sepsis.
+His research is focused on clinical trials and translational studies in sepsis.
 Particularly

-- He is Chief investigator on two multi-centre trials examining alternatives to catecholamines in septic shock.
+- He has been the Chief investigator for two multi-centre trials examining alternatives to catecholamines in septic shock.
 Early vasopressin use in septic shock and its interaction with corticosteroids (VANISH trial) and also levosimendan for the prevention of organ failure (LeoPARDS trial).

 - He leads the "Emergency and Critical Care" therapeutic group within the Imperial Clinical Trials Unit.

-- He is a Director of Research for the Intensive Care Foundation.
+- He is a Director of Research for the Intensive Care Society.

-- He is leading a multidisciplinary group investigating the use of metabonomic analysis to develop novel sepsis diagnostics in peri-operative and critical care.
+- He is leads a multidisciplinary group investigating the use of -omic techniques and artificial intelligence to improve care and outcomes in sepsis

 et al., 2008, Vasopressin versus norepinephrine infusion in patients with septic shock, New England Journal of Medicine, Vol:358, ISSN:0028-4793, Pages:877-887